 • Punch the dough down well to remove air bubbles.
 Divide into two equal portions.
 Shape each ball into long logs and place into greased loaf pans.

-• Second rise: Spray two pieces of plastic wrap with cooking spray and lay them gently over the pans.
+• Second rise: Cover pans with a lightweight, dry dish towel (or spray two pieces of plastic wrap generously with cooking spray and lay them gently over the pans).
 Allow dough to rise again for about 45 minutes to one hour, or until risen about 1 inch above the loaf pans.
 Gently removing covering.

 • Bake: Preheat oven to 350 F. Bake bread for about 30-33 minutes, or until golden brown on top.
 Give the top of a loaf a gentle tap; it should sound hollow.